EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Methodology

 Agentic RL paradigms and the GRPO algorithm align closely with our task setting: in practice, reasoning and tool-use trajectories are highly diverse, making it difficult to assert that any single trajectory is unequivocally superior.
 Meanwhile, SFT datasets that capture detailed intermediate processes are challenging to obtain at low cost.
 Moreover, models trained via reinforcement learning exhibit stronger generalization \cite{chu2025sft} and can more naturally extend to future model variants.
 Therefore, we adopt GRPO training that allows the agent to explore autonomously.

-For the critical reward design in GRPO, in addition to the commonly used outcome-correctness $\mathrm{Reward}_{\text{acc}}$ and format-compliance $\mathrm{Reward}_{\text{format}}$ rewards \cite{deepseekr1}, we introduce an explicit thinking reward $\mathrm{Reward}_{\text{analysis}}$ that encourages the agent to produce its analysis both before and after each tool invocation, which is inspired by prior studies \cite{jin2024impact, wu2025more} suggesting that moderately increasing the number of reasoning steps can improve performance.
+For the critical reward design in GRPO, in addition to the commonly used outcome-correctness $\mathrm{Reward}_{\text{acc}}$ and format-compliance $\mathrm{Reward}_{\text{fmt}}$ rewards \cite{deepseekr1}, we introduce an explicit thinking reward $\mathrm{Reward}_{\text{analysis}}$ that encourages the agent to produce its analysis both before and after each tool invocation, which is inspired by prior studies \cite{jin2024impact, wu2025more} suggesting that moderately increasing the number of reasoning steps can improve performance.
 Additionally, we empirically observe performance degradation when the agent fails to engage in sufficient deliberation.
-Therefore, in $\mathrm{Reward}_{\text{analysis}}$, we penalize cases where the agent produces fewer than $10$ tokens of output before each tool invocation.
+Therefore, in $\mathrm{Reward}_{\text{analysis}}$, we penalize cases where the agent produces insufficient analysis output before tool invocation and final conclusion.
 We do not explicitly constrain the form of reasoning; instead, we let the model explore it autonomously.
-Accordingly, our reward function $\mathrm{R}(\cdot)$ is formulated as:
+Accordingly, our reward function $\mathrm{R}(\cdot)$ is formulated as: { } where $\mathrm{gt}(x)$ is the ground-truth; and $\text{traj}(x)$ denotes the trajectory of input $x$ produced by the agent.